Erukkur

-The shrine of Our Lady of Chindhaaththirai at Erukkur.

 Erukkur is a village located nearby Sirkazhi in Mayiladuthurai district, Tamil Nadu, India.
 It is located just 10 km from the Bay of Bengal; 5 km from Kollidam; 20 km from Chidambaram; 250 km from Chennai and 80 km from Pondicherry.

-Agriculture and Fishing forms the backbone of the Sirkazhi economy.
+Agriculture and Fishing forms the backbone of the Erukkur economy.
 Tourism is another major institution.

+A 365 years old Catholic church, dedicated to the Virgin Mary, known as the Our Lady of Chindhaaththirai Matha Shrine is located at Erukkur.